AFriemann/cph/readme.md

 =====

 ```
-psafe returns a password for any given profile and password.
+cph returns a password for any given profile and password.
 profile should be an easy to remember name for your password, can be provided later.
-usage: psafe [OPTIONS] [profile]
+usage: cph [OPTIONS] [profile]
     -a, --algorithm   set hash algorithm, see readme for available options
     -c, --license     show license notice
     -e, --extended     use extended alphabet